nbariletto/cbi_partitions/README.md

 ![DPC Decision Graph](images/dpc_decision_graph.png)

-There are clearly two modes, corresponding to the two points that stand out as having both a large $\delta$ and $s$ value.
-Below we plot the corresponding partitions.
+There are clearly two modes, corresponding to the two points that stand out in the the north-east corner of the decision graph.
+Below we retrieve the corresponding partitions using visually picked $s$ and $\delta$ thresholds and visualize them.

 ```python
 modes_idx = kde.get_dpc_modes(s_thresh=0.75, delta_thresh=0.6)